gar1t/groktest/docs/options.md

   It can be useful to include tests that fail as examples.
-If the test succeeds unexpectedly, the success is recorded as a failure in the outout.
+If the test succeeds unexpectedly, the success is recorded as a failure in the output.
 Otherwise the test is considered to have passed.

   Similar in application to `+skip` but asserts an expected failure.